posted March 29, 1997

 "Oh, nothing, Clopin," the puppet answered, innocently clasping its hands behind it.

 "Hmm, I am sure."
 Clopin eyed the puppet suspiciously.
-Throughout this conversation, the children went into various fits of laughter.
+Throughout this conversation,

 Suddenly Jehan cried out shrilly, "Clopin!"
 The puppeteer jerked his head up to see the Minister of Justice on his black horse heading across the square.
 Almost time for my big act, Clopin thought, his heart speeding up a little.
 Now...can I go through with it..?